kata-ai/kata-platform-docs/docs/tutorial/create-simple-bot-handover-from-chatbot-to-agent.md

 ![image alt text](./images/simple-handover/image_9.png)

+> Testing your bot in emulator by typing "hi"

 ![image alt text](./images/simple-handover/image_10.png)

+> Testing bot by typing "1" or "2"

 3. If you want to **restart** the session, click refresh icon which is placed at the bottom